sbs20/scanservjs/DESIGN.md

 ### Commit Strategy

-**Milestone:** Commit `65b533d` marks the end of Phase 1 + dependency setup.
+**Phase 1 milestone:** Commit `65b533d` marks the end of Phase 1 + dependency setup.
 All commits up to and including this point are frozen — never squash or rebase before this commit.

+**Phase 2 milestone (sealed at `baa9d42`):** Large Document UX + multi-drag +
+touch.
+Includes Batches A/B/C, i18n for 17 locales, multi-item drag-and-drop, and full touch interaction overhaul.
+Never squash or rebase before `baa9d42`.

+**Phase 3 milestone (sealed at `a555b2f`):** Duplex ops, paper size/fit modes, OCR-safe CTM pipeline, ephemeral upload, delete-last-page guard, MediaBox alignment (set-size: top-left, clips bottom).
+All Phase 3 work is complete.

-From Phase 2 onward, the commit policy is decided per session.
-Within a session, if the instruction is to squash, squash into the first Phase 2+ commit (not into the milestone).
+From Phase 4 onward, the commit policy is decided per session.
+Within a session, if the instruction is to squash, squash into the first Phase 4+ commit (not into the milestone).
 If the instruction is incremental, add new commits normally.